ninenines/gun/guide/http.md

 To retrieve a resource, `gun:get/{2,3}` can be used.
 If you don't need the response body, `gun:head/{2,3}` is available.
-As this type of requests can't have a body, only the path and optionally the headers can be specified.
+As this type of requests can't have a request body, only the path and optionally the headers can be specified.

 ``` erlang
 %% Without headers.